-2009-2011 Energy Efficiency Programs Comprehensive Manufactured and Mobile Home Program Implementation Plan
+2013-2014 Energy Efficiency Programs Comprehensive Manufactured and Mobile Home Program Implementation Plan

-Comprehensive Manufactured/Mobile Home Program Theory and Logic
+Comprehensive Manufactured Mobile Home Program Theory and Logic

-Sombienensive i Manufactured/Mobile Home Progr ⊤ Expected Short-Term Expected Long-Term Inputs or Outputs Description Outcome Outcome Input Resources: (1) Design Program (2) Develop Implementation Plan (3) Set Benchmarks (4) Monthly Accountability and Reporting (5) Assure that Financial Resources are available for sufficient operating capital (6) Allocate Office Team, Management, Production Team and Quality Control (7) Have a good interface and communication with SoCalGas These resources will allow the program to get launched in an organized and productive manner that sets up benchmarks and monitors program progress, quality and success These resources ultimately will contribute to the successful implementation and completion of this program, achieving the program energy savings and goals.
+• ive Manufactured/Mobile Home Inputs or Description Expected Short-Term Outcome Expected Long-Term Outcome Outputs Pasourcas: These resources will allow Input Resources: (1) Design Program (2) Develop Implementation Plan (3) Set Benchmarks (4) Monthly Accountability and Reporting (5) Assure that Financial Resources are available for sufficient operating capital (6) Allocate Office Team, Management, Production Team and Quality Control (7) Have a good interface and communication with SoCalGas the program to get launched in an organized and productive manner that sets up benchmarks and monitors program progress, quality and success These resources ultimately will contribute to the successful implementation and completion of this program, achieving the program energy savings and goals.
 Input Activities: (1) Have team planning session with all partners and associates.
 (2) Kick-off marketing and installation.
 (3) Do training with installers and technicians on processes and equipment.
 (4) Kick-off quality control program and review.
 Technicians' installations and customer surveys.
 (5) Monthly Reporting of Program Progress.
 Regularly confer with SoCalGas on program progress, opportunities and challenges.
 (6) Complete the Final Report with Program Outcomes.
 We would expect to see from the implementation of these activities that the program comes on line on a timely basis, is meeting program benchmarks on a monthly basis, allowing for a regularly evaluation and progress report together with SoCalGas.
 There would be no surprises with this program.
 From the customer surveys we will also be able to assess customer satisfaction as we are moving through the program.
 By implementing these activities we should have steadily work toward the successful completion of this program on or ahead of time.
 Input Market Actors: (1) Outreach personnel.
 (2) Marketing Research and Direct Mail Manager (3) Customer Service.
 (4) Liaison with property managers and owners.
 (5) Community Outreach.
 With the engine of Contractor's marketing, outreach personnel connecting with communities, property owners and managers we are able to explain the benefits of the program and market it to the end users and customers These individuals, coming together, provide the targeted market customer base to where the energy savings serves will be provided.
-Output Outreach contacts Made: 100 parks Customers reached through flyers and outreach: 25,000 Installations complete: 13,000 The month-by-month report will show the systematic realization of the program goals and objectives The successful completion of the program goals and objectives as outlined in this proposal.
+Output Outreach contacts Made: 100 The month-by-month The successful completion

-2009-2011 Energy Efficiency Programs Comprehensive Manufactured and Mobile Home Program Implementation Plan
+2013-2014 Energy Efficiency Programs Comprehensive Manufactured and Mobile Home Program Implementation Plan